Safe and Human-Like Autonomous Driving: A Predictor-Corrector Potential Game Approach: Problem formulation

 where $x_i(t)\in\mathcal{X}_i\subseteq \mathbb{R}^{n_i}$ and $a_i(t)\in\mathcal{U}_i\subseteq \mathbb{R}^{m_i}$ are, respectively, the state and action of agent $i$ at the time step $t$, $f_i$ is the system evolution model, and $i\in\mathcal{N}$.
 Denote $x_{-i}=\{x_1,\dots,x_{i-1},x_{i+1},\dots,x_N\}$, $x=\{x_i,x_{-i}\}$, $a_{-i}=\{a_1,\dots,a_{i-1},a_{i+1},\dots,{a}_N\}$, $a=\{a_i,a_{-i}\}$, and $f=\{f_1,f_2,\dots,f_N\}$.
 Denote the dimension of $a_{-i}$ as $m_{-i}$, i.e., $a_{-i}(t)\in \mathbb{R}^{m_{-i}}$.

-In autonomous driving applications, $x_i$ usually contains agent $i$'s position, velocity, and heading angle information, measurable by other traffic agents, and $a_i$ is the acceleration and/or the angular velocity.
-At $t$, agent $i$ does not know $a_{-i}(t)$, but knows $a_{-i}(t-1)$.
-Here, $f_i$ represents agent dynamics, which are generally nonlinear, time-invariant, and known to others. \begin{assump} At time $t$, agent $i$ has access to $x(t)$, $a(t-1)$ and $f$. \end{assump}
+In autonomous driving applications, $x_i$ usually contains agent $i$'s position, velocity, and heading angle information, and $a_i$ is the acceleration and/or the angular velocity.
+These signals can be measured by/estimated from vehicle-mounted sensors and have been used in driver assistance systems implemented in real vehicles \cite{tesla}.
+The system evolution model $f_i$ represents agent dynamics.
+Examples of $f_i$ include single-mass model \cite{add_dynamics_RL,add_dynamics_nan}, unicycle model \cite{add_dynamics_RTD}, and bicycle model \cite{bicycle}. \begin{assump} At time $t$, agent $i$ has access to $x(t)$, $a(t-1)$ and $f$. \end{assump}

-In a driving scenario, every traffic agent has its own driving objective, e.g., tracking a desired trajectory without {collisions} and with ride comfort and fuel efficiency.
+In a driving scenario, every traffic agent has its own driving objective, e.g., tracking a desired trajectory without {collisions} and with ride comfort.
 We use the cost function $J_i$ to characterize agent $i$'s objective and formulate the decision-making problem as a receding horizon optimal control problem.
 That is, at each $t$, agent $i$ aims to find its optimal action sequence (also called strategy, or behavior) $\mathbf{a}^*_i(t)$ such that